 What are the institution codes for the GRE and TOEFL?

-What are your TOEFL and IELTS requirements?
+What are your TOEFL, IELTS and PTE requirements?

 The minimum TOEFL score for international students is 600 for the paper-based test, 250 for the computer-based test, and 100 for the Internet-based test (iBT).
 The minimum requirement for the IELTS is 7.0.
 The minimum requirement for the PTE is 68.

 Can I take the GRE again to try and improve my scores?